jgoerner/t-47/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-If this is the first time you log into the graph run the following Cypher query
+If this is the first time you log into the graph run the following Cypher query: `CALL t47.init`

-`CALL t47.init`

 This procedure is part of [jgoerner/t-47-procedures](https://github.com/jgoerner/t-47-procedures) and constructs the graph from the csv file.